sofaworks/nosleepautobot/README.md

   If NoxBot detects valid "series" tags in a post title, it will flair the post as a `Series`.

-## How does NoxBot run?

-NoxBot is scheduled to **run every 3 minutes** (this value can be adjusted).
-When it runs, it checks the last hour's worth of posts.
-It also has a caching mechanism in the background that ensures it won't double-count things or do extra work.
-If the process running NoxBot ever dies, it will automatically restart, so hopefully this will prevent it from being flaky or unresilient.

 ## Who takes care of NoxBot live and where does it live?

 NoxBot was written by reddit user [`/u/SofaAssassin`](https://np.reddit.com/u/SofaAssassin).
 It is maintained by `/u/SofaAssassin` and [`/u/Himekat`](https://np.reddit.com/u/Himekat) (a NoSleep mod).

 ## NoxBot in Production

+NoxBot is scheduled to **run every 2 minutes**.
+When it runs, it checks the last hour's worth of posts.
+It also has a caching mechanism in the background that ensures it won't double-count things or do extra work.
+If the process running NoxBot ever dies, it will automatically restart, so hopefully this will prevent it from being flaky or unresilient.

 NoxBot is hosted on and run from **Heroku**, utilizes **Redis** for caching, is continuously deployed via **CircleCI**, and has informational/error logging with **PaperTrail** and **Rollbar**.